To Tell the Truth: Who’s behind your door #1?

 Who’s behind your door #1?

-This false self forms at a young age when some of us decide who we are is not OK.
-Maybe we heard, or sensed being smart, good, funny, pretty, or even bad was important.
-When we mirrored those behaviors we received an extra measure of love and attention.
-Overtime, we lost touch with who we were, and what we wanted in life.
+This false self forms at a young age when some of us decide who we are are not OK.
+Maybe we heard, or sensed being smart, useful, good, funny, pretty, or even bad was important.
+When we mirrored those behaviors, we received an extra measure of love and attention.
+Over time, we lost touch with who we were, and what we wanted in life.

 “Well, if I’m not this false person, then who am I?”
 Good question.
 That’s the start of the journey right there: recognizing when you hide behind masks, renouncing your patterns of conformity, and rebuilding your way of being with yourself and others.

 Here are a few Tips from the Trail to start this most fantastic journey.

 1. Schedule time to start a simple journal about who you are and what you like.
 Write some basic things you know about yourself.
 For example:

 - I am a mother, father, sister, aunt (relationship roles)